mjzffr/webdriver/webdriver-bidi/webdriver.md

 #### Notifications

 Since notifications may generate a large amount of traffic over the WebSocket, and may have a runtime cost in the browser, these should be opt-in.
 Commands should be provided so that a client can subscribe and unsubscribe.
 The first step to receive notifications on the client side would be to send a "subscribe" command:

+< Or subscribe to a whole group of related notifications >

 *Subscribing for a notification*